 Note: Even though Medicare Advantage includes supplemental pieces, it is not the same thing as Medicare Supplements.

-If you have Original Medicare (not Medicare Advantage), you can also get your prescription drug coverage with a Part D-only plan.
+If you have Original Medicare, you can also get your prescription drug coverage with a Part D-only plan.
 Prescription drug plans, or PDPs, can also be purchased as an addition to an MSA (Medicare Savings Account), or PFFS (private-fee-for-service) plan.

 Each individual plan will have a formulary, or a list of all the prescription drugs that are covered.
 The list is often divided into tiers according to cost.
 Keep in mind that your out-of-pocket drug costs will vary according to the plan you choose, whether or not your pharmacy is in your network, and whether or not you are eligible for Medicare Extra Help.
 Costs will also depend on your premium, deductible ($400 max in 2017), copayments, and coinsurance.

-The donut hole is a limit on what your prescription drug plan will cover, and it applies to all Medicare clients who don’t have Extra Help.
+The donut hole is a limit on what your prescription drug plan will cover.
+It applies to all Medicare clients who don’t have Extra Help.
 In 2017, the donut hole limit is $3,700.

-How It Works: You will pay for 100% of your drug costs until you hit your deductible, which will be $400 or less.
-Once you spend your deductible, you will only pay a small percentage of your drug costs…but once you hit $3,700, you will need to pay much more for your prescription drugs (typically 60% for brand name drugs and 49% for generic).
+You will pay for 100% of your drug costs until you hit your deductible, which will be $400 or less.
+Once you spend your deductible, you will only pay a small percentage of your drug costs.
+However, once you spend $3,700, you will need to pay much more for your prescription drugs (typically 60% for brand-name drugs and 49% for generic).